Sukhaa/tick/README.md

-# Image Annotation Software
+# VizAudit

-A modern React application for effortless image annotation with clear, structured explanations.
+An application for breakdown and labeling of vizzs or any image.

 ## Features